networknext/next/README.md

 It works by monitoring player connections and sending game traffic across an optimized route on a relay network when the default internet route has high latency, jitter or packet loss.

 You control the settings to decide when to accelerate your players.
-Set acceptable latency, jitter and packet loss values for your game, and how much latency reduction is needed to accelerate a player.
+Set acceptable latency, jitter and packet loss values for your game, and how much latency reduction is needed before accelerating a player.

 This way you can tune Network Next to target network acceleration to players who need it the most.
 This saves you money, because you're not wasting money accelerating players who already have good network performance!